Selma Blair Reveals How MS Diagnosis Has Made Getting Ready In The Morning More Challenging

 “I notice, I put my makeup on in the morning, and all day, people are rubbing my face, and I’m saying, ‘Whatcha doin?'”

 While others might be insulted by people touching their face in this manner, Blair only laughs it off in her traditional fashion.
-This diagnosis was life changing for her but she has fought to find the good in it, according to Self.
+This diagnosis was life changing for her, but she has fought to find the good in it, according to Self.
 Because of her public following, she is able to give a voice to others that suffer from this neurological condition.
 Blair doesn’t try to sugarcoat her symptoms and has been candid regarding the new daily challenges she faces.
-At times her brain is foggy and she finds herself dropping things more than usual.
+At times, her brain is foggy and she finds herself dropping things more than usual.
 Nevertheless, she is full of gratitude because of the support system she is surrounded by.

 Shortly after receiving her diagnosis, the actress shared a heartfelt Instagram post thanking her followers, fans, and friends who have stood by her throughout this difficult time.